 When receiving a company benefit, employees must pay Benefit in Kind (BiK) tax, aka company car tax.
 In the case of electric cars, this is worked out using the car’s list price (which is commonly referred to as P11D value), the BiK percentage (which is based on emissions), and your tax bracket.
 The good news is that, at the moment, the BiK rate for electric cars is fixed at 2% until 2025.
+It'll then increase by 1% each year until 2028.
 It's worth bearing in mind that this is set by the government so this could change based on their decisions.

 Things get a little more complicated if an employee's income varies so much from month to month that they change tax brackets.
 Their Income Tax and National Insurance rates are decided by their annual salary.
 But National Insurance and Income Tax are calculated differently.
 Their National Insurance is calculated on a month by month basis and they pay National Insurance based on how much they’ve earned in that specific month, whereas, their Income Tax is based on total earnings to date in the current tax year.
 In any given month it reflects the tax band they would fall into should their income continue at that level for the remainder of the year.

 Because of this, the Income Tax and National Insurance your employees pay on commission or other variable income will vary.
 One month they might pay at the basic rate, then at the higher rate the next month.
 Depending on when they receive their variable pay, during or at the end of the year, they would receive an Income Tax rebate for anything paid over what they should’ve paid based on their total income to date.

 How is salary sacrifice calculated if your employees get a bonus?